akiidjk/DiscordCTFHelper/docs/RAD_en.md

    - Given a CTF event URL on CTFTime, the bot creates a dedicated channel for the event in the previously configured “CTF Active” category.
    - The bot sends an embed message to the channel, containing detailed information about the CTF event, including title, description, start and end dates, logo, and link to the CTFTime site.
 2. **Discord event management**:
-   - The bot creates a Discord event for each CTF with start and end dates retrieved from CTFTime.
+   - The bot creates a Discord event for each CTF with the start and end dates retrieved from CTFTime.
-   - At the beginning and end of the event, the bot automatically sends notifications to participants, updating the status of the event in the server.
+   - At the start and end of the event, the bot automatically sends notifications to participants, updating the status of the event in the server.
 3. **Role Management**:
    - Creating a role associated with CTF for participants, with customizable name and permissions.
    - Automatic role assignment to members who react to the embed related to the CTF event in the dedicated channel, simplifying the joining process.